Moving House Etiquette

 • A welcome note, perhaps stating local takeaway numbers or other local information

 If you would like to leave a gift for the new owners, perhaps a bottle of wine or flowers, it will likely be appreciated.
-It could brighten up their very chaotic moving day, but it is not expected or essential.
+It could brighten up their very chaotic Moving Day, but it is not expected or essential.
 It is more important to leave behind what you would like to see if you were moving in, and be considerate of their needs.

 Moving house is a very stressful event, so any form of kindness is always appreciated!